josephmluna/LabWebsite/lab_charter/index.md

 I am always here to help you find the resources you need when challenges arise.

-## Collegiality, Teamwork, and Lab Citizenship
+## Collegiality, Teamwork, and Lab Environment

 > Curiosity + kindness + team spirit = good science

 A supportive and collaborative environment is essential for our lab's success.
 Each member brings unique perspectives and contributions, and we believe that by working together with open communication and mutual respect, we can achieve more than any individual could alone.
+Our lab thrives on creative problem-solving and rigorous scientific inquiry.
+We value different approaches to research questions and encourage constructive discussions that lead to scientific innovation.

 To foster collegiality, be the kind of lab member you would want to work with.
 Take initiative in maintaining shared spaces and resources, be mindful of scheduled time on equipment, and communicate effectively with your colleagues.
 Offer help willingly and ask for assistance when needed.
 Address any issues directly and respectfully.

 We have established practices to strengthen ease of collaboration, such as participating in the recruitment process, maintaining transparent electronic notebooks, attending lab meetings, and developing project plans.
 I encourage open communication among all lab members to create a sense of community and facilitate productive collaborations.

+And lastly, we believe that food brings people together!
+We regularly share treats and dishes from the various places we call home.
+Have a special treat that you made too much of?
+Family sent you home with too many tamales / kimchi / soan papdi / cannoli?
+Bring them on over!

 ## Work Hours